Wednesday, August 13, 2025

 No little fishies, swimming in the sea,

-Because along came Mr. Shark, as quiet as can be,
+just Mr. Shark, as full as can be!

 Before I do this rhyme, I show them the puppets that I'm going to use, and instruct them to hold up five fingers on one hand to be their little fishies, and use the other hand to be the shark.
 I try to be really dramatic with the first little fish, and often get squeals of surprise and delight from the kids, who often ask to repeat the rhyme.